-PSCI 310 Constitutional Law (same as HIST 310)
+PSCI 310 Constitutional Law

-This course provides an analysis of Supreme Court decisions throughout the nation's history affecting the three branches of the national government and federal/state relations.
+In this course, students will analyze Supreme Court decisions throughout the nation's history affecting the three branches of the national government and federal/state relations.
+Prerequisite: PSCI 201.
 Three credits.

 PSCI 311 Organizational Leadership

 This course is designed for the purpose of providing the student with an understanding of the theory and practice of organizational leadership.
 Three credits.